London Southend Airport: Early years

+Post-war

+In the 1950s, three new runways were added, enabling commercial flights for passengers and cargo.
+Runway 6/24 (now runway 5/23) was extended to 1645 m in 1960, while the third runway was removed.

+During the 1960s, Southend became third busiest airport in the UK.
+In 1967, it served 692,686 passengers; the same year, it had its first fatal crash.

+1970s decline

+At the end of February 1972, Channel Airways, which had its hub and headquarters at Southend, ceased operations.

+In the 1970s, the proximity of housing on nearby roads, as well as St Laurence Church on Eastwoodbury Lane less than 100 m from the runway prevented expansion.
+The airport's decline accelerated as jet aircraft were unable to use the runway due to its short length.
+As flights were withdrawn, engineering and maintenance became a more important part of airport operations.

 1993: Regional Airports Ltd

-In 1993, after the airport had been losing money for many years, Southend Borough Council sold the airport to Regional Airports Ltd (RAL), operator of Biggin Hill Airport.
-London Southend Airport Co Ltd was formed to operate the airport which was re-branded as "London Southend Airport" with the term "Municipal" dropping from the title.
+In 1993, after the airport had been losing money for many years, Southend Borough Council sold the lease to the airport to Regional Airports Ltd. (RAL), operator of Biggin Hill Airport.
+London Southend Airport Co.
+Ltd. was formed to operate the airport which was re-branded as "London Southend Airport" with the term "Municipal" dropping from the title.
 The previous losses were turned into small profits for majority of tenure by RAL.

-The largest aircraft ever to land at the Airport was in November 1998 when a Lockheed L-1011 Tristar of Irish airline Aer Turas arrived for scrapping at the airport.

 In 2001, a debate centred on the possible relocation of the Grade I listed St Laurence and All Saints Church further away from the side of the main runway.
 The proposal was dropped after the planning application was rejected by Southend Council in 2003, and a compromise scheme was implemented resulting in the installation of new barriers across Eastwoodbury Lane and requiring slightly shorter licensed runway lengths once safety areas had been added.
 These changes allowed passenger flights to be restarted, although the runway length still largely curtailed the potential range and payloads for passenger flights, and scheduled airline utilisation was low, until the March 2012 runway extension opened.

 Flightline was an airline formed in 1989 headquartered at Southend, where they also had a maintenance/engineering base for their own and third party aircraft.
 They mainly operated British Aerospace 146 aircraft on ad-hoc charters, and an Avro RJ100 regional jet with which they operated a regular service between Southend and Cologne from 7 June 2006 to 1 December 2008 on behalf of Ford Motor Company as a corporate shuttle.
 Flightline went into administration on 3 December 2008.

-In January 2008, Regional Airports Ltd put the airport up for sale.
+In January 2008, Regional Airports Ltd. put the airport up for sale.

 Flybe operated a once weekly summer-only service to Jersey using Dash 8 aircraft, ending in 2011.